unixwzrd/unixwzrd.github.io/html/Policies/Privacy_ChatGPT_Chat_History_Download_for_Safari.md

 ---
-title: "ChatGPT Chat History Download for Safari Privacy Policy"
+title: "LogGPT: ChatGPT Chat Download for Safari Privacy Policy"
 layout: page
-permalink: /policies/Privacy_ChatGPT_Chat_History_Download_for_Safari/
+permalink: /policies/Privacy_LogGPT_for_Safari/
 ---

-Effective Date: 2025-02-02
+Effective Date: 2025-03-20

 ## 1. Introduction
-Thank you for using ChatGPT Chat History Download for Safari.
+Thank you for using LogGPT for Safari.
 Your privacy is important to us.
 This extension is designed to allow users to download their ChatGPT conversation history securely and privately.

 ## 2. Data Collection
 This extension does not collect, store, transmit, or share any user data.
 It operates entirely within your browser and does not interact with external servers.